Working for Peanuts: Home media

-Also, in 2010, Walt Disney Home Entertainment partnered with Mitsubishi Electric to bring the Disney Digital 3D Showcase Disc to homes across the country.
-The disc is a full HD 1080P Blu-ray 3D disc and requires a 3D-capable HDTV, 3D-capable Blu-ray player and compatible glasses to enjoy.
-The disc is 22 minutes long and includes the short film "Working For Peanuts" in Full HD 3D, along with previews and clips in 3D from Toy Story 3, Alice in Wonderland, A Christmas Carol and Tim Burton's The Nightmare Before Christmas.
-The disc was unreleased for general retail and was only available as a part of Mitsubishi's 3D Starter Kit.
+Also, in 2010, Walt Disney Home Entertainment partnered with Mitsubishi Electric to release the "3-D Showcase Disc" Blu-Ray.
+The disc included the short film "Working For Peanuts", along with previews and clips from Toy Story 3, Alice in Wonderland, A Christmas Carol and Tim Burton's The Nightmare Before Christmas.
+The disc was not released to general retail and was only available as a part of Mitsubishi's 3D Starter Kit.